 Throughout the month of September thousands of organizations – national, regional, and local public and private organizations – are supporting emergency preparedness efforts and encouraging all Americans to take action.

 National Preparedness Month has been observed each September in the United States since 2004.
-The 2020 theme is “Disasters Don’t Wait.
-Make Your Plan Today.“
+The 2021 theme is “Prepare to Protect.
+Preparing for disasters is protecting everyone you love.”

 Emergency preparedness is something all citizens should do in order to better survive whatever calamity that might impact you.
 Knowing what to do before, during and after an emergency is a critical part of being prepared and may make all the difference when seconds count.